Skip directly to search Skip directly to A to Z list Skip directly to navigation Skip directly to page options Skip directly to site content

 Year Published and Title

 Request: A union representing workers at a telecommunications provider requested a health hazard evaluation (HHE) to evaluate lead exposure among workers conducting repair, maintenance, and installation of telecommunications cables.
 Workplace: The local union represented telecommunications workers working across two states.
-The unionidentified three garages with a higher concern of possible lead exposure to focus on for the evaluation.
-At the beginning of a shift, workers gathered at their assig...
+The union identified three garages with a higher concern of possible lead exposure to focus on for the evaluation.
+At the beginning of a shift, workers gathered at their assi...
 (Click to show more)

-An employee representative from a state-operated wastewater treatment plant requested a health hazard evaluation concerning indoor environmental quality.
+Request: An employee representative from a state wastewater treatment plant requested a health hazard evaluation concerning indoor environmental quality.
 Employees were concerned about ventilation issues in the buildings housing the wastewater treatment operations, specifically the laboratory building, where employees spent most of their workday.
-Our evaluation consisted of speaking with employees about work processes, daily work tasks, and work-related concerns; observing work processes and wor...
+Additional concerns included potential exposures to process chemicals, bacteria and other pathogens, and mold.
+Workplace: Built in 1978, the wastewater...
 (Click to show more)

-Management at an indoor cannabis cultivation facility requested a health hazard evaluation of potential hazards associated with the harvesting, trimming, processing, and manufacturing of products for medicinal and recreational use.
+Request - Management at an indoor cannabis cultivation facility requested a health hazard evaluation of potential hazards associated with the harvesting, trimming, processing, and manufacturing of products for medicinal and recreational use.
 They were specifically concerned about exposures to dust, ozone, cannabis compounds, and microbial contaminants such as endotoxin and fungi.
 Management also asked for an evaluation of work practices that could lead to increased exposures.
-The main facility was a large...
+Workplace - The mai...
 (Click to show more)

 (2024) Exposure to lead during bullet recycling.
 (Click to open report)